 a class at a shop in Naperville, Illinois in 2001.
 They also offered beginning lampwork

 classes.
 Taking those classes was the hook that drew her into the glass world.
 Since

 that time, Diane has taken lampworking classes with Kate Fowle Meleney, Brent "Mr. Smiley" Graber, Andrea Guarino Slemmons, Jennifer Geldard, Dan Grumbling and Loren Stump.
 "I love to take classes with artists that have different styles, work with different glasses, colors, metals and enamels in unique ways.
 It opens your eyes to the endless possibilities in working with such a fragile, yet incredibly fluid material."

-Diane is currently exploring her passion for glass from her home studio in Alton Bay, New Hampshire.
+Diane is currently exploring her passion for glass from her home studio

 Bead Review – Book 3, Spring 2008, Pages 7-8

 The Flow, Winter 2007, Third Annual Gallery of Women in Glass, Page 10